jimbaker/talks/scalable-realtime-architectures-in-python.md

 * LinkedIn's Samza - message processor companion to Kafka written in Scala
 * Yahoo's S4 - written in Java, seems to be crowded out

-Other possibilities, including future ones like ZeroVM and ZAP

 Partitioning
 ============